 Centrifuges are compact when compared to other dewatering equipment.
 For equivalent capacity, a decanter footprint is often a fraction of other comparable machines.
 This small size makes them a viable option for wastewater de-sludging in confined areas in treatment plants.

 The centrifuge equipment's compact size means that its location can be changed or moved to the worksite for ease of use and flexibility.
-A typical NX-314 decanter measures just 3 feet by 8 feet by 4 feet high while processing up to 80 GPM, making it suitable for installation in space-constrained facilities or temporary deployment on job sites.
+A typical NX-314 decanter measures just 3 feet by 8 feet by 4 feet high while processing up to 80 GPM.

 Wastewater Centrifuge Specifications and Sizing